Volunteer Dive Recruiting Day is Saturday, April 8th!

 At the Oregon Coast Aquarium, visitors find more than a fascinating variety of marine animals.
 They find volunteers who greet them, and share their knowledge of the Aquarium’s collection of marine life.
 They may also spot volunteers planting native shrubs, painting a wall or cleaning exhibit windows.
-And behind the scenes are found more volunteers, diving to clean and maintain our exhibits, helping children in the classroom or preparing food for the animals, all working to carry out the mission of the Aquarium, "... so the public will better understand and cherish the natural resources of the Oregon coast."
+And behind the scenes are found more volunteers, diving to clean and maintain our exhibits, helping children in the classroom or preparing food for the animals, all working to carry out the mission of the Aquarium, “to inspire the public to better understand, cherish and conserve marine and coastal ecosystems.”

 Benefits of Volunteering

 Join the nearly 400 volunteers that share your passion for marine science.
 Become a volunteer at the Oregon Coast Aquarium and receive opportunities for educational enrichment and social interaction.
 You’ll receive special benefits as a volunteer including: